How Chattanooga products are supporting neurological rehabilitation

 Quote by Hippocrates, seen on the wall of DACER center

-Standing quietly in the background of this story is Xavier Cardona, General Manager of DJO Spain.
+Standing quietly in the background of this story is Xavier Cardona, General Manager of Enovis Spain.
 Xavi’s relationship with DACER goes back more than a decade to when he introduced its clinicians to VitalStim for dysphagia.
 Since then, the clinic’s portfolio of Chattanooga products and associated expertise has grown to the point that it has achieved the status of Chattanooga Center of Excellence.
 The center now acts as a key opinion leader in its field, educating physical therapists from around Spain and Latin America, as well as providing a practical training environment for Chattanooga products.

 When Xavi visited DACER last month to present them with their certificate, he was met with an award of his own in recognition of the support he has provided them over the years.
 It’s clear to see the admiration both parties have for one another, as well as the dedication they share for improving the lives of patients through rehabilitation.